Bolsonaro eyes health minister swap as Brazil's outbreak worsens, sources say | Health

 Pazuello's two predecessors resigned in roughly the span of a month last year, in part because as physicians they would not fully endorse treating patients with hydroxychloroquine.
 Pazuello expanded access to hydroxychloroquine and allowed it to be prescribed to virtually anyone testing positive for the novel coronavirus.

 His failure to secure timely supplies of vaccines for the country has led to calls for an inquiry in Congress, while the Supreme Court is investigating his handling of the COVID-19 pandemic in the northern city of Manaus that ran out of oxygen.
-Brazil has vaccinated too few people and the result has been "catastrophic," Hajjar said in a recent interview.
+Brazil has vaccinated too few people and the result has been "catastrophic," Hajjar, a cardiologist, said in a recent interview.

 "Brazil is doing everything wrong in this pandemic and it is now paying the price," she told Sao Paulo newspaper Opçao.